yxlin/ggdmcModel/README.md

-'ggdmcModel' provides a suite of tools for specifying and examining experimental designs related to choice response time models (e.g., the Diffusion Decision Model).
+The package provides a suite of tools for specifying and examining experimental designs related to choice response time models (e.g., the Diffusion Decision Model).
 This package allows users to define how experimental factors influence one or more model